$sl(2,\mathds{C})\times D$ symmetry and conformal primary basis for massless fields: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Yichen Feng, Shengyi Liu, Sirui Shuai, Yu Tian, and Xiaoning Wu for their stimulating discussions.
-This work is partly supported by the National Key Research and Development Program of China with Grant No. 2021YFC2203001 and National Natural Science Foundation of China with Grant No. 12075026.
+This work is partly supported by the National Key Research and Development Program of China with Grant No. 2021YFC2203001 as well as the National Natural Science Foundation of China with Grant Nos.
+12075026 and 12361141825.